monarmi17/pp-data-migration/README.md

 - Restart Docker Desktop
 - Check Docker Desktop is running and has sufficient resources allocated

-### Python Environment Issues

-If running locally and you get "externally-managed-environment" errors:

-- Use the `--break-system-packages` flag as shown in Option 2
-- Consider using Docker instead for a cleaner environment

 ### Large Dataset Performance

 For datasets with 500k+ orders: